gradle/gradle/design-docs/component-metadata.md

     - ~~Custom rule can select one of the candidates using the component metadata~~
     - ~~Custom rule can select one of the candidates using the ivy module descriptor~~
     - ~~Custom rule can reject all candidates from one repository, and accept a candidate from a subsequent repository.~~
+        - No network requests are made when this build is run a second time.
 - For a static version selector "1.0":
     - ~~Custom rule can reject candidate: user gets general 'not found' error message.~~
     - ~~Custom rule can reject candidate from one repository, and accept a matching candidate from a subsequent repository.~~
+        - No network requests are made when this build is run a second time.
 - With multiple custom rules:
     - ~~If any rule rejects a candidate, the candidate is not selected.~~
     - ~~Once a rule rejects a candidate, no other rules are evaluated for the candidate.~~